CZ-NIC/knot/doc/reference.rst

 ---

 An ordered list of source IP addresses.
-The first address with the same family as the destination address is used.
+The first address with the same family as the destination address is used as a source address for communication with the remote.
+This option can help if the server listens on more addresses.
 Optional source port (default is random) can be appended to the address using ``@`` separator.

 *Default:* not set